Certified Master Watchmaker since 1975

 Restoration of fine antique American pocket watches is a specialty.

-With over thirty years of experience in fine clock repair, I am able to offer my clients professional clock repair, fine watch repair and timely service at reasonable rates.
+With nearly forty years of experience in fine clock repair, I am able to offer my clients professional clock repair, fine watch repair and timely service at reasonable rates.
 I specialize in complete mechanical and cosmetic restorations of fine timepieces.

 I am an Authorized Agent of the Chelsea Factory Repair Center and I am also a factory-authorized Howard-Miller Factory Service Center.
 I also service brands such as Urgos, Hermle, Ridgeway, Herschede, Sligh and Kieninger and Hermle movements found in many brands of clocks as well as countless other modern and antique movements.